kayak/SwiftFrame/README.md

 ##Example

-To run the example, either install the CLI (see above) and run `swiftframe -c Example/example.config --verbose` or directly via `swift run SwiftFrame -c Example/proposal.config --verbose`
+To run the example, either install the CLI (see above) and run `swiftframe -c Example/example.config --verbose` or directly via `swift run swiftframe -c Example/proposal.config --verbose`

 ## Why not frameit?